RichDCs/Semantic-Kernel-laundry-example/README.md

 0. Install Semantic Kernel if necessary. `dotnet add package Microsoft.SemanticKernel --version 1.11.1`

 1. Clone the repository.
-2. Open the solution file [`SK-laundry-example.sln`](SK-laundry-example.sln) in Visual Studio Code or any IDE of your choice.
+2. Open the solution file [`SK-laundry-example.sln`](SK-laundry-example.sln) in Visual Studio Code or the IDE of your choice.
 3. Copy the `settings.json.azure-example`file, rename it `settings.json` and fill it out with the relevant information.
 Do the same with the `settings.json.openai-example` if using an OpenAI endpoint.
 If using an OpenAI endpoint, change the value to `bool useAzureOpenAI = false`in the `Program.cs` file;
 4. Build the solution. `dotnet build`
 5. Run the application. `dotnet run`

 ## Models tested

-Tested with `gpt-4 turbo-2024-04-09` hosted on Azure :heart:
+Tested with `gpt-4 turbo-2024-04-09` model hosted on Azure :heart:

 ## Contributing